cea-hpc/modules/doc/source/design/sticky-modules.rst

     - ``module-tag`` allows to specify a symbolic module version or a module alias
     - but associated tag will apply to the symbolic version or alias only
-    - as modulefile targetted by symbol or alias does not inherit their tags
+    - as modulefile targeted by symbol or alias does not inherit their tags
     - so a sticky or super-sticky tag set on a symbolic version or alias has no effect

 - Sticky module can be swapped with another version from same module when stickness is defined over module parent name